 A complete NeuroLux user package will come with everything a researcher ever need to do optogenetics research.
-We provide the complete hardware and software system along with the every tool necessary to set this up.
-Don’t worry about finding the right cables or screwdrivers, we got your back.
+We provide the full hardware and software system along with every tool necessary to set this up.
+Don’t worry about finding the right cables or screwdrivers; we got your back.

 Size: 9.8 mm diameter x 1.3 mm thickness

 Weight: 30 mg or less

 Wavelength : 470nm – default (blue), 530nm (green), 560nm (yellow-green), 590nm (yellow) & 650nm (red)

 The spinal device flexibility, lightweight construction, and open oblong design with a single µ-LED tethered centrally at the probe tip allow for easy manipulation and robust operation.

 Size: 10 x 5 x 1.3 mm (L x W x thickness)

 Wavelength: 470nm (blue), 530nm (green), 590nm (yellow), 650nm (red)

 The PDC Box is responsible for delivering wireless power to the implants.
 Our wireless operation scheme provides robust coverage in multiple representative cages and boxes commonly used for behavioral studies.
 Closed-lid home cages with food and water containers are fully compatible, largely independent of materials and structures, suitable for studies of individuals or groups of mice.
 To learn more about the power transmission, please refer to our latest publication!